JIceberg/Arduino-BNO055/README.md

 * `eulerAngles[3]`
 * `quaternions[4]`

+However, this is the raw data from the register.
+To obtain useful information, you will need to manipulate the values.
+* For the `accelAxes` and `gravAxes`, leave the data as it is obtained
+* To get the radians / second of the gyroscope, divide the `gyroAxes` data by 16
+* To get the absolute angular orientation from `eulerAngles`, divide the data by 16
+* The `quaternions` data should be divided by 16384

 ## Usage
 To use the library, simply add the header file as an include.
 Then, in your `setup()` function, begin the `Wire`to communicate with I2C.
 Then, initialize the IMU with `imu_init()`.
 ```ino